MohamadYusuf/WebRx-Site/docs/component-overview.md

 loading your application code and templates as needed.

 Custom elements are an optional but convenient syntax for consuming components.
-Instead of needing placeholder &lt;div&gt;s into which components are injected with bindings, you can use more self-descriptive markup with custom element names.
+Instead of needing placeholder <code>&lt;div&gt;</code> into which components are injected with bindings, you can use more self-descriptive markup with custom element names.

 ## Example: A like/dislike widget